 Around 87.0% of UC Berkeley applicants send their SAT scores, which average around 1,370.You might want to invest in an ACT prep course before taking the exam since the usual ACT score is 32.
 Interested in learning more about University of California - Berkeley's campus?
 Go on a virtual tour.

 George Washington University is among your best bets if you're planning on studying Biomedical Engineering.
 Students who graduate from the Bio Engineering program earn about $62,467 in the first five years of their career and $121,200 after their first five years of their career.
 Washington, District of Columbia is an excellent setting for college students who get pleasure from the active city life.

 You may want to invest in an ACT prep course before you take the exam since the typical ACT score is 29.This institution has a superior retention rate, with 93.0% of first years returning for their sophomore year.
 Want to know more details on George Washington University's campus?
 Have a virtual tour.

 Every student pursuing a degree in Biomedical Engineering needs to take a look at Boston University.
 Students who graduate from the Bio Engineering program earn about $53,426 in the first five years of working and $129,477 after their first five years of working.
 Looking for a big school?
 This institution has more than 20,000 students on campus.

 If you intend to study music, this school is a superb decision as it offers one of the best music degree programs in the United States.Just 36.0% of students complete their degree on time.
 Boston U's ahead of the pack on that level with its 79.5% on-time graduation rate.
-A virtual tour is an easy way to explore Boston University.
+Interested in knowing more details on Boston University's campus?
+Take a virtual tour.